lrascao/lrascao.github.io/_posts/2020-12-06-k8s-erlang-config.md

 Configuration in Erlang is hard, you have to know quite a bit of Erlang syntax to write it and it's easy to get confused with all the lists and the tuples.
 That's why [`basho`](https://github.com/basho) developers (of Riak fame) came up with
 [`cuttlefish`](https://github.com/Kyorai/cuttlefish), a tool that deals with all the complexity of the Erlang configuration by exposing to the end user a simple `sysctl.conf` syntax style file.
-An Erlang developer does the hard work of exposing this simple interface to the non-Erlang user instead of both having to share the complexity.
+An Erlang developer does the hard work of exposing this simple interface to the non-Erlang user, instead of both having to share the complexity, I've written a [rebar3 plugin](https://github.com/lrascao/rebar3_scuttler) that proposes to ease this workflow with a (hopefully) clean interface.

 Before jumping into too much detail of how to achieve this, let me show you the end result.
 The following is a partial kubernetes deployment yaml file for a [simple Erlang web service](https://github.com/lrascao/simple_web_server) listening for requests on port `8585` (full version at the [repo](https://github.com/lrascao/simple_web_server/blob/develop/k8s/simple-web-service/deployment.yaml)).